etendosoftware/docs/docs/developer-guide/etendo-rx/concepts/integrations-configuration.md

 Fields to note:

 - Entity Mapping: A dropdown list with the available [entities mappings](#entity-mapping) in the currect instance connector.
-- Filter: It is possible to filter the records to synchronize using [JAXB](to complete) language.
+- Filter: It is possible to filter the records to synchronize using [JAXB](https://en.wikipedia.org/wiki/Jakarta_XML_Binding){target="_blank"} language.
 This is an advanced feature to be used to synchronize records following a specific logic.
 - Active: A check to indicate whether this mapping is available or disabled.

-### Entity Mapping
+## Entity Mapping

 :material-menu: `Application` > `Etendo RX` > `Integrations Configuration` > `Entity Mapping`